Music Division: Graduate and Doctoral Fellowship Performance Initiative (FPI)

 Music Educators love to do many things . . . but what we believe they love best is teaching and playing!

-As an accredited institutional member of the National Association of Schools of Music (NASM), Five Towns College is launching several initiatives to engage Music Educators and Performers to do the things they love doing- so whether it is teaching students music or playing instruments with other professional Music Educators-there is something here for you.
+As an accredited institutional member of the National Association of Schools of Music (NASM), Five Towns College is launching several initiatives to engage Music Educators and Performers to do the things they love doing- so whether it is teaching students music, singing, or playing instruments with other professional Music Educators-there is something here for you.

 Explore and expand the scope of how you interact with students and other professionals in a number of ways under these Five Towns College initiatives.

 Aside from applying/enrolling in any of the Graduate Music Division courses as a matriculated student, there are a few Graduate Music Education Online Workshops being offered as well.
 In addition, a new and very exciting initiative about to roll out is the Graduate and Doctoral Fellowship Performance Initiative (FPI).
 Join with us and learn about this dynamic program that will inspire, educate, and bring energy and enthusiasm to your professional life!

 Known as a “Music College” for the past 50 years, Five Towns College has never lost sight of its founding motivations-a love for music and business- and the thrills that come along when pursuing one’s passions.
 Through the years, the College has made expansive investments and established programming at both the undergraduate and graduate levels for music lovers- students who are focused on studying music to perform-instrumentality or vocally, compose, and teach as well as educators who are committed to continue their professional development to earn not only Master of Music degrees but Doctor of Musical Arts degrees, too.